-- Regular Pension-Available as early as age 55 if you retire from active Covered Employment with at least 10 Years of Vesting Service or 10 Pension Credits. - Early Pension-Available as early as age 50 if you retire from active Covered Employment with at least 10 Years of Vesting Service or 10 Pension Credits. - Disability Pension-Available if you become totally disabled before you reach your Normal Retirement Age, have at least five Years of Vesting Service or five Pension Credits, and you earned at least /4 Pension Credit during the three years immediately before becoming disabled. - Deferred Pension-Available as early as age 50 if you leave Covered Employment with at least 10 Years of Vesting Service or 10 Pension Credits. - Normal Retirement Age Pension-Available at age 65 if you leave Covered Employment with at least five Years of Vesting Service and one or more hours worked after June 1, 1998. - Reciprocal (Partial) Pension-Available if you have worked in many different areas and participated in other laborers' pension plans that have executed a reciprocal agreement with the Laborers' International Union of North America (LIUNA) (see page 19 for more information about when these pensions are available).
+- Regular Pension-Available as early as age 55 if you retire from active Covered Employment with at least 10 Years of Vesting Service or 10 Pension Credits. - Early Pension-Available as early as age 50 if you retire from active Covered Employment with at least 10 Years of Vesting Service or 10 Pension Credits. - Disability Pension-Available if you become totally and permanently disabled before you reach your Normal Retirement Age.
+You must have 10 Pension Credits or 10 Years of Vesting Service based on work in Covered Employment and you earned at least 1⁄4 Pension Credit during the three Plan years immediately before becoming disabled.

+Note: The eligibility rules for a Disability Pension benefit are different depending on when you started working as a Laborer.
+If your Covered Employment started on or before May 31, 2008, you need at least five Years of Vesting Service or at least five Pension Credits (excluding Bonus Credit) to qualify for a Disability Pension benefit.
+Contact the Fund Office for more information.